akash-network/node/_docs/design.md

 ### Validators

-A Photon Node that is elected to be a validator in the DPoS consensus scheme.
+A Akash Node that is elected to be a validator in the DPoS consensus scheme.

 ### Marketplace Facilitators